I am Resurrection and I am Life, says the Lord.

 We recommend that funerals be scheduled between 11:00 am and 2:00 pm on a weekday (Monday-Friday), and no later than 3 pm.
 Funerals may also be scheduled on Saturday mornings if there is no conflict that day.
 We are not able to conduct funerals on Sundays.

 The Burial Office from the Book of Common Prayer is used, and may include Communion as you wish.
 There is a Rite One service (BCP page 469) which uses more traditional language, and a Rite Two service (BCP page 491) using more contemporary language.
-Clergy can help you select music from our Hymnal and the repertoire of our music director.
+(Here is a link to the Book of Common Prayer On-Line.)
+These are the Scripture Reading for Rite I from the King James version of The Bible.
+These are the Scripture Reading for Rite II from the New Revised Standard Version of The Bible.
+Here is a list that may be helpful for your planning including selections of hymns from our Hymnal.

 Flowers for the funeral are contracted by the family.
 Please call the Cathedral office at 251.438.1822 for guidelines and details.